+The Education Committee of the Bristol County Chamber of Commerce has been leading a multi stakeholder campaign in 2011 that is aimed at raising awareness and aspirations about educational attainment throughout the serve area of the Chamber.
 Earning a post-secondary degree is no longer just a pathway to opportunity for a privileged few.
 To the contrary, it has become a prerequisite for the retaining and growing of jobs in this region’s transitioning economy.
-Improving educational attainment levels in Fall River is also critical to the attraction and retention of businesses.
-A campaign to raise awareness and aspirations about educational attainment is underway by the Bristol County Chamber of Commerce and it many partners.
+Improving educational attainment levels throughout Southeastern Massachusetts is also critical to the attraction and retention of businesses.

-EdUp Campaign was established in three stages.
+The EdUp Campaign was established in three stages.
 Phase one began with the reinstatement of the Chamber’s Education Committee.
-For the past three years the Education Committee has been advocating on core issues such as support for level funding of services at the Fall River, Somerset, Swansea and Westport public schools.
-There has also been the introduction and funding of Teach for America teachers into the Fall River school system.
-Another initiative of the Education Committee has been the sustained publication of monthly editorials that are printed in The Herald News and the Business News monthly newspaper.
-They are also heard on WSAR1480AM.
-Copies of the editorials are chronicled within the “Workforce” section on the Chamber’s website, www.bristolcountychamber.org.
+Since 2011, the Education Committee has been the resounding voice on core educational issues such as support for level funding of services at area public schools.
+There has also been the introduction and funding by the local business community of Teach for America teachers into several area school systems.
+Another initiative of the Education Committee has been the multi-year sustained publication of monthly editorials that are published in The Herald News and the Bristol County Business News monthly newspaper.
+Educational focused opinion editorials put forward by the Education Committee are also frequently heard on WSAR1480AM.
+Copies of the editorials are chronicled on www.edupaspire.org.

 Phase two of the EdUp Campaign was the creation of a multi-stakeholder marketing campaign that is strategically aimed at raising awareness about the value of educational attainment.
 The campaign was fashioned from data gathered by three marketing research survey projects.
 A marketing team was then comprised of UMass and BCC administrators, faculty, students and businesses leaders.
 The team produced the “EdUp - Aspire” brand.